bwilken01/bwilken01.github.io/_posts/2024-08-30-enhancing-targeting-accuracy.md

 ![alt text](/img/posts/rf-classification-permutation-importance.png "Random Forest Permutation Importance Plot")

 <br>
-The overall story from both approaches is very similar, in that by far, the most important or impactful input variables are *distance_from_store* and *transaction_count*
+The overall story from both approaches is very similar, in that by far, the most important or impactful input variables are *distance_from_store* and *transaction_count*.

 Surprisingly, *average_basket_size* was not as important as hypothesised.